jff68/mazbase-breedbase-conf/README.md

 # Breedbase configuration files
-Configs specificfor the LSU rice breeding program instance of Breedbase.
+Configuration files specific for the LSU rice breeding program instance of Breedbase.
 Below are the commands needed to get the LSU breedbase instance up and running.